yakyak/hangupsjs/README.md

 I take no credit for the excellent work of Tom Dryer putting together the original python client library for Google Hangouts.
 This port is simply taking his work and porting it to coffeescript step by step.

+The library is rather new and needs more tests, error handling etc.

 ## Usage